-Jon Jilani, Bilingual Content Marketing Strategist
+Jon Jilani, Bilingual Content Marketing and Communications Specialist

 The Bank of Canada announced today that it will be increasing the key overnight rate by 50 basis points from 3.25% to 3.75%.
 This was a surprise to many, as some prominent experts had been predicting a potential larger increase of 75 basis points.
 Although the Bank was clear that further rate hikes will be needed to get inflation under control, it also indicated that it will be examining the economic effects of its current rate strategy.